 However, if the finishing is done with artistic features that make it rough, then a rat will be flexible enough to find a way on the wall to the top.

 Not all metal surfaces are smooth, and not all are wide enough for a rat to get to the other end.

 Metals used to build window panes are thin and long.
 A rat will find a way to get a grip on the metal.
 The rat will also wrap its tail around it for support.
-This way, it can get to the top not only with awesome stability but also fast.
+This way, it can get to the top with awesome stability and fast.

-If the distance between one metal rod to another is not wide, rats can always jump, hence still making their way to the other side.
+If the distance between one metal rod and another is not wide, rats can always jump, making their way to the other side.

-However, if the metallic structure is smooth, wide, and long, the rats’ ability is limited.
+However, the rats’ ability is limited if the metallic structure is smooth, wide, and long.

 Can Rats Climb Glass?